RequirementEngineering/ch-re-JD154075/SRS.md

  --- | --- |
  A-1	   | Assumed that the software system has no database limit.|
  A-2	   | Assumed that there is no mistake in student registry.|
- A-3	   | Assumed that their is no mistake in data compile when the software system is doing the report.|
+ A-3	   | Assumed that there is no mistake in data compile when the software system is doing the report.|
  A-4	   | Assumed that all database shall be transferable.|

 Dependencies	   | Description|